MoTammaa/GUC-Schedule-Customizer/README.md

 This simple project takes textual GUC schedule, then views tutorial groups individually and supports **Electives** and **Seminar** filtering to help in switching.

 It can hide & show 2 electives and filter based on their tutorials optionally.
 Optionally it can show the seminar.

+> **Main Functionality**: mixing up tutorials and electives to find the perfect schedule.